The past simple is the tense used to talk about situations that occurred in the past and have now concluded.

-I writed a letter to my favourite writer.“ = The verb write changes to wrote in this sentence because it is an Irregular verb.
+I writed a letter to my favourite writer.“ = The verb write changes to wrote because it is an irregular verb.

 Let’s revise this content within the [Form] section.
 Take a look at the [Example] section that shows its use within a context.